XilongYi/CACLENS/README.md

 ﻿# Title

-This repository contains the cross-attention and contrastive learning-based enzyme screening (**CACLENS**) system as described in the paper CACLENS: a Multitask Deep Learning System for Enzyme Discovery
+This repository contains the cross-attention and contrastive learning-based enzyme screening (**CACLENS**) system as described in the paper CACLENS: a Multitask Deep Learning System for Enzyme Discovery.
-.

 # Requirements
 -   OS support: Linux